-Submit your a single document.
+Submit your a single document via the submission page on the course web page.

 Part 2: Naive Bayes (again?)

 For the last part of this assignment we're going to be implementing the Naive Bayes training algorithm within the MapReduce framework.